 A single judge decides immediately on the request referred to in paragraph 2 of this Article by a ruling which may not be appealed.
 If he grants the request, the judge may extend the time limit for filing an appeal to no more than 15 days.

-Waiving the Right to an Appeal
+Waiving the Right to an Appeal A Judgment without Rationale

 The parties and the injured party may waive their right to an appeal immediately after the pronouncement of the judgment.